mrchantey/beet/docs/src/index.md

 Behaviors are composable trees of entities and actions are reusable.

-#### 🌐 Messageless distribution
+#### 🌐 Messageless replication

 Work can be distributed across environments through world replication.
-Any given agent may run some actions locally in a constrained environment, and others remotely.
+An agent may run some actions locally in a constrained environment, and others remotely.

 #### 🐦 Ecosystem friendly